SolidBench/rdf-dataset-fragmenter.js/README.md

 #### Constant Fragmentation Strategy

-A fragmentation stratety that delegates all quads towards a single path.
+A fragmentation strategy that delegates all quads towards a single path.

 ```json
 {